Additional

 Current UI State

-Today’s operator workflow is:
+Today’s product workflow is:

 Manual App Test Flow